ROI & Payback March 17, 2026 8 min read

 2. State incentives still exist

-The federal credit is gone, but many states have their own programs:
+Many states have their own incentive programs:

 Check the DSIRE database (dsireusa.org) for your state's current offerings — it's the most accurate source.